chromoxdor/easyfetch/README.md

 I am not involved in the ESPeasy project but if you like my work please support the ESPeasy project and consider a donation: https://github.com/letscontrolit/ESPEasy
+If you are looking for nice styling of the espeasy ui try my css: https://github.com/chromoxdor/espeasy_custom-css

 # easyfetch
 An alternative dashboard site in tile optic for espeasy.